lokeshdangii/CMS/README.md

 5. Manage Car Engines
 6. Manage Cars

-Users can effortlessly perform CRUD operations on these components, enabling them to add, view, update, or delete entries as necessary.
+Users can easily perform CRUD operations on these components, enabling them to add, view, update, or delete entries as necessary.